Skip to main content

 In addition to people resources, your project may also require material resources (supplies and other equipment), financial resources, and time.
 When planning other project resources, consider:

 • Financial resources: What is the budget for this project?
-Is the budget sufficient to accomplish the tasks required?
+Is the budget sufficient to accomplish the project tasks required?
 What other sources of funding, if any, may be available to offset project costs?

 • Time resources: What are the deadlines associated with this project?
 Do the people, material resources, and financial resources align with the desired project schedule?